 Hong Kong Island Hong Kong Travel Guide

-The island's geography, with its steep hills and dramatic coastline, shapes its urban fabric and offers constant visual surprises.
+The island's geography, with its steep hills and dramatic coastline, defines its urban fabric and offers constant visual surprises.
 Its rich history created a cultural mosaic, evident in its architecture, cuisine, and area traditions.
 This guide assists you in exploring these layers, revealing the island’s true character.
 Prepare to discover a destination that feels both familiar and wonderfully exotic, a place that leaves a lasting impression long after you depart.

 Approx. 80 sq km (31 sq miles)